-Part-time Blogger about life at Paradise in Disguise Hobby Farm, which is a small scale NY Breeder of Catskill Homesteader Chickens, Muscovy Ducks and Heritage Turkeys; Our poultry not only supply our eggs and meat, they also help make rich, dark compost for our Back to Eden Gardening.
+Life at Paradise in Disguise Hobby Farm - a small scale NY Breeder of Catskill Homesteader Chickens and Heritage Turkeys, which supply eggs and meat, while making rich, dark compost for our Back to Eden Gardening.

 Subscribe to this blog